enBask/Enderkend/README.md

 ##Installing
 - Download the game [here](http://www.enbask.com/enderkend.zip)
-- The game will only run on a 32bit windows based OS.
+- The game will only run on a 32bit windows based OS (this includes 64bit windows).
 You will need to execute and install "vcredist_x86.exe", which can be found in the alpha zip file.

 ##Controls
 - **A** : Move backwards